 Have you ever felt like because you went out with friends and ate something that wasn't allowed on your diet that you "failed"?
 This is a common feeling when people are dieting and can create a sense of shame and hopelessness.
 Because mindful eating is focused on the process instead of the outcomes, there is no "failing".

 You may be wondering what the "how" or "why" of eating even is.
-These are all the behaviors surrounding your eating that if not looked at closely, can contribute to the yo-yo diet trap (where you are stuck in a cycle of gaining and losing weight while trying a different diet each time).
-Next time you eat a meal or snack, try asking yourself the following questions:
+These are all the behaviors surrounding your eating that have very little to do with the actual food.
+If these behaviors are not looked at closely, they can contribute to the yo-yo diet trap (where you are stuck in a cycle of gaining and losing weight while trying a different diet each time).

 - Why are you eating right now?